 From the blurb of Mark Haddon’s ‘The Curious Incident of a Dog in the Night-time’ (fiction).

-The Curious Incident of a Dog in the Night-timeis a murder mystery novel like no other.
+The Curious Incident of a Dog in the Night-time is a murder mystery novel like no other.
 The detective, and narrator, is Christopher Boone.
 Christopher is fifteen and has Asperger’s Syndrome.
 He knows a great deal about maths and very little about human beings.
-He loves lists, patterns and the truth.
-He hates the colours yellow and brown and being touched.
-He has never gone further than the end of the road on his own, but when he finds a neighbour’s dog murdered he sets out on a terrifying journey which will turn his whole world upside down.
+He loves lists, patterns, and the truth.
+He hates the colors yellow and brown and being touched.
+He has never gone further than the end of the road on his own, but when he finds a neighbor’s dog murdered, he sets out on a terrifying journey, which will turn his whole world upside down.
 (98 words)

 Winning means fame and fortune.